ccard/csci565Project3/README.md

 #### Tracking Server
 To start the tracking server run command `./HAL_9000.py [PORT] &` to kill the tracking server run ps and kill the python task

+## Testing
+This section documents our user stories that we want to test as well as the results from our tests
+### User Stories
+- **Downloaders**:
+ - Wishes to find a specified file on the system or find all the files that they can download from the system.
+ - Would also like to download an uncorrupted version of the file.
+ - Would like to be able to down load the file if the uploader is available.
+ - Continue to run their client even if the tracking server or other uploaders/downloaders are down.
+- **Uploaders**:
+ - Ensure that the tracking server eventually has the most recent snapshot of the files it is serving.
+ - Ensure downloaders can still download even if the tracking server is down.
+ - Continue running regardless of the state of the other uploaders/downloaders and the tracking server.